-Gill Hunter, partner and head of the commercial team at Muckle LLP, explains what non-disclosure agreements really are and how they can protect small firms
+We talk to Alex Craig, Head of Commercial at Muckle LLP to find out what non-disclosure agreements really are and how they can protect small firms

 What is a non-disclosure agreement and how might it apply to my business?